Admissions and Credit Acceptance

 Beaumont TX 77710

 Those transferring fewer than 18 credit hours also should have SAT or ACT scores sent to Lamar University by the testing agency.
 Use SAT Code 6360 or ACT Code 4114.
-Submit all application materials no later than August 1 for fall and no later than January 2 for spring.
+Submit all transfer application materials no later than August 1 for fall and no later than January 2 for spring.

 To qualify for transfer admission, students should have a cumulative grade point average of at least 2.0 on a 4.0 scale for all work attempted and be eligible to re-enter all colleges and universities previously attended.